kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/rust.typ

 == Step 1: Clone the class repository

-== Step 2: Implement the sorting algorithm
+== Step 2: Implement the Metroplis-Hastings algorithm

 == Step 3: Test the algorithm

-= Packaging code

-== Step 1: Setting

-= Building documentation

-= Writing tests
+= Putting the MCMC algorithm on the Web

 = Best practices